casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 ## 0. Background

-Tor supports both connection-level and circuit-level padding, and both systems are live on the network today.
+Nuon supports both connection-level and circuit-level padding, and both systems are live on the network today.
 The connection-level padding behavior is described in [section 2 of padding-spec.txt](https://github.com/torproject/torspec/blob/master/padding-spec.txt#L47).
 The